KippAD/html-css-project/README.md

 ---

 The color scheme on the Pizza Brothers was generated with **Coolors**.
-Bright and overstated colors can easily detract from the other visual elements of the site, so a neutral palette with limited colors was chosen.
+Bright and overstated colors can distract from the other visual elements, so a neutral palette with limited colors was chosen.

 The darker colors were mainly used for the footing and header elements with white text, and the lighter gray used for the main body with dark text.
 This allowed the page content to be broken up clearly into sections that give the page a balance of contrast.